This is just a recap of everything in the series before. Continued by and paired with The Thresher.

 Seeing Like a State – metis and episteme – Any nation-building requires a top-down view of the society it wants to organize.
 It’s either impossible or inefficient to draw a map with the same precision that local communities use.
 Because of this, certain details are elided, ignored, misplaced.
 This categorization process is “epistemic”, where episteme (or epistemic rationalism, or just rationalism) means abstract, generalized, theoretical knowledge.
 Some of this is physical science (a lot of this is physical science), but it equally applies to aesthetics, ethics, politics, etc. Of course, states do not merely map – they act with those cadastral, epistemic theories.
 The level of abstraction (plus a sort of blase attitude towards empiricism and predictive power) rarely suits the concrete, and local conditions tend to deteriorate (kind way of putting it).

 An important aspect of metis is that it’s essentially a “worldview”.
-That’s my phrasing, not Scott’s, and I admit that a lot of this comes from my reading of his work.
+That’s my phrasing, not Scott’s (I admit that a lot of this comes from my reading of and/or extrapolation from his work).
 Part of this is simple observation: to perform [ritual action] you need the worldview that admits of the importance of [that ritual].
 Another part is that metis is deeply interwoven – performing one action also affirms the others, inasmuch as planting according to [ritual] tends to include much broader social and political and religious elements, all of which are affirmed and related.
 The final reason to call it a worldview is that it helps to explain translation problems.
 The fact that metis is often explained (by its practitioners, who are often the only people explaining it) by “folksy” reasoning at best means that epistemic knowledge rarely listens to it.
 It’s also not very convertible to other forms of metis, as in “This group does [thing] because of [this god], but that group does [other thing] because of [other god].
 Clearly this is all conflicting nonsense.”
 Even if a state is inclined to listen to one community, you have to assume that there are hundreds and thousands of such customs.
 How do you decide which to listen to?
 The net result of this is that states tend to overrule metis with episteme, and that protesting citizenry cannot even express why this is bad.
 The net result of that is generally inefficiency, anger, and confusion.

 This actually gets worse.
 Polanyi prefers “market society” to capitalism.
 This is for two reasons: 1) All societies have had markets, and it’s dangerous to conflate “capitalism” with “markets”.
 The desire to abolish the latter comes too readily.
 Plus, it’s just ahistorical.
 2) A market society is one based entirely around a market.
 Any damage to the market damages the entire society.
 It’s incredibly fragile.
 What this means is that small disruptions in one country – say, as the result of the double movement – not only destroy the entire country rather than one sector of it, they disrupt the global economy and thus every other market society.